dojo/dojo.io/site/source/_posts/2017/11/16-Dojo-2-Beta-4/Dojo-2-Beta-4.md

 ## Integrated virtual DOM

 This was the biggest fundamental change for the Beta 4 release.
 We were really impressed with [Maquette](https://maquettejs.org/).
 It was a focused, minimalistic, virtual DOM library.
 We learned a lot from Maquette.
 As we saw the roadmap for Maquette 3 materialise, we needed to re-evaluate our roadmap.
 During the development of the widgeting system for Dojo 2, we really started to realise that _description_ of the virtual DOM and the _application_ were really linked.
 We had created abstract objects, similar to the HyperScript nodes that Maquette used, but were specialised to our widgets and _standard_ DOM nodes.
-We made the hard decision that we would continue to want features from a virtual DOM system that only be needed by Dojo 2, and therefore would unlikely to benefit a generic virtual DOM library.
+We made the hard decision that we would continue to want features from a virtual DOM system that _would_ only be needed by Dojo 2, and therefore would be unlikely to benefit a generic virtual DOM library.
 We therefore made the hard decision to integrate the virtual DOM directly into `@dojo/widget-core`, where previously we had Maquette as a dependency.

-This alone was essentially transparent to end developers of Dojo 2, but it allowed us to address a whole list of features we desired and refactoring of code that introduced some significant **breaking changes** in Beta 4.
+This alone would not have had an effect on users of Dojo 2, but it allowed us to address a whole list of features we desired and refactoring of code that introduced some significant **breaking changes** in Beta 4.

 ## Virtual DOM classes